Got $100 to Spruce Up Your Outdoor Space? Here Are 6 Ideas to Get it Done

-If you want to extend your patio (assuming you’ve got the space), don’t spend gobs of money pouring concrete or buying any lumber.
+If you want to extend your patio (assuming you’ve got the space), you don’t have to spend a ton of money or time building out a wooden deck or pouring concrete.
 Instead, grab a few bags of gravel.

 2. Design Your Own Outdoor Rug

 Outdoor rugs can get expensive fast.
-The good news is that you can purchase cheap ones, but they’re often plain or come in drab colors (if you like taupe, all the power to you).
-Better yet scour your local thrift store or yard sales — make sure the color is light enough you can paint over it.
+The good news is that you can purchase cheap ones and make it your own by painting on them.
+To help save even more money, scour your local thrift store or yard sales — make sure the color is light enough you can paint over it.

 Once you’ve got your rug, grab some outdoor paint (or most latex paints will do).
 You can use a paint brush, sponge, or foam roller — basically whatever works to get the paint in.
 Tape off your design, paint and wait for it to completely dry putting it alongside furniture.